-On June 27, 2007, at the Annual General and Special Shareholders' meeting, the shareholders approved the resolution to increase the number of common shares available for issue from 6,300,000 to 7,100,000 under the plan, representing less than 10% of the total number of shares in issue.
-The Board also approved the addition of a six-month vesting period on all new options issued under the plan after June 27, 2007.
+On June 16, 2010, at the Annual General and Special Shareholders' meeting, the shareholders approved the resolution to increase the number of common shares available for issue from 7,100,000 to 7,500,000 under the plan, representing less than 10% of the total number of shares in issue.
+All new options issued after June 27, 2007 are subject to a six-month vesting period.

-The following options to purchase shares are held by directors, employees, officers and consultants of the Company at December 31, 2009.
+The following options to purchase shares are held by directors, employees, officers and consultants of the Company.
 In all cases, one option entitles the holder to purchase 1 common share at the designated exercise price.